 UoPeople – Coping with exam stress

-J. Francois Barnard – 22 October 2019
+© J. Francois Barnard - 22 October 2019

 Exam time can be extremely stressful.
 Writing the exam online in a country where the internet and power grid are unstable is even more stressful.
-But if you are studying at UoPeople, one of the things you least have to worry about is the Moodle server.
+But if you are studying at UoPeople, one of the things you have least to worry about is the Moodle server.

 If that happens, you have to tell yourself to calm down because nothing helpful happens at a ballistic level.
 Once you are calm enough, think of your contingency plans.
 If you have none, you have obviously not read this post before, and you are screwed.
 Sad to say.